-Big Cats Are Gorgeous, But They Always Make The Weirdest Sounds Around!Adam Greene
+Big Cats Are Gorgeous, But Often Make Incredibly Strange Noises!Adam Greene

 We don’t often think about how we conceptualize and contextualize animal noises.
 Outside of the roars we’ve heard from lions and tigers, it’s tough to imagine any other noises wild felines make.
 It’s natural to equate them to a house cat with a bigger voice and without all the purring.
 While there are countless similarities in behavior and communication between our pet cats and the massive cats that roam the wild, there is far more to hear than what you’d expect!